Lay Ministries Office. Records

 (1971-1980)

-Lay Ministries work developed during the late 1960s as the Episcopal Church attempted to integrate women into the total life, planning, and work of the Church.
+Organized lay ministries work developed during the late 1960s, beginning with The Episcopal Church’s effort to integrate women more fully into the institutional Church.
 In 1968, the Executive Council created the Ad Hoc Committee on Lay Ministries, and in 1969 the Committee was reappointed as the Special Committee on Lay Ministries.
-The 1970 General Convention created a Program Group of the Executive Council with members from the Special Committee on Lay Ministries, the Committee for Women, and the Executive Council.
-From the beginning, Lay Ministries has had a close relationship with the women of the Episcopal Church, which may explain why the lay ministry office disappeared shortly after women were ordained in 1979.
+The 1970 General Convention adopted the recommendations of the Committee and created a Program Group of the Executive Council with members from the Special Committee on Lay Ministries, the Committee for Women, and the Executive Council.
+The first staff officer for Lay Ministries, Francis Young, began work in 1971.

 Content and structure elements